 In the ancient Tantric tradition, Shakti or Divine Mother or The One Great Mother has the ability to free the individual from the constraints of the ego, ignorance, desire and all that binds the soul.
 This feminine power is what frees us from the cycle of karma and has the ability to erase the past, remove attachments and unify integral forces inherent in the conscious being.
 This is an aspect of the forces of Shakti and the result of activated kundalini energies that only happen in the space of celibacy.

-We view this cosmic divine feminine force simplistically, through the teachings of the goddess Parvati for gaining power of manifestation, in Lakshmi for gaining wealth, in Saraswati for knowledge, in Kali for destruction of evil and the impetus for transformation.
+We can view the cosmic divine feminine force simplistically, through the teachings of the goddess Parvati for gaining power of manifestation, in Lakshmi for gaining wealth, in Saraswati for knowledge, in Kali for destruction of evil and the impetus for transformation.
 There are many aspects of the Divine Cosmic Mother represented in various sects of Hinduism as well as Buddhism, Jainism and other similar ancient religions.
 You can read more about the various aspects of Divine Mother here

 In certain factions of Hinduism and Buddhism, we find The Mother Goddess as a compliment to the masculine gods such as Parvati with Shiva, Saraswati with Brahma and Lakshmi with Vishnu and so on.
 All of these archetypes hold a hidden message for how consciousness grows inside the human form in various ways unique to how one is designed to experience the integration of body with spirit consciousness.

 In the ancient text, Devi Upanishad, Shakti is recognized as the ultimate reality and from her rises matter, consciousness, bliss and non-bliss and so on.
 She is also recognized as the creative power of Shiva in a few of the Upanishads, which are sacred, holy Hindu texts.